• Home

 The chemical is also safe for predators.
 A predator would have to consume ~600,000 mice that had been treated with fipronil to experience even a mild effect from the chemical.

-Does anyone conducting the research have a financial interest in the outcome?
+DID anyone conducting the research have a financial interest in the outcome?